micro-toolkit/event-bus-zeromq/README.md

 This implementation will be using a centralized event bus, why?
 Well, fully distributed architectures can be quite complex and require a lot of other tools to accomplish it.
 The goal here is to keep a balance between complexity and minimal setup required.
 Yes, we do know that is a single point of failure, but at least we also know that the complexity of the solution is smaller and easier to reason and maintain.

 To ensure a better reliability we can also apply the [Binary Star Pattern]() to have a configuration with a backup server.

+## Event Publisher

+The event publisher allows you to publish events into the event bus.
+You can use a programatic interface or the command line tool.

+### Command line tool

+Sending a new event every 1s

+    $ bin/publisher -t /examples/producer -i 1000 something

+Help command is available

+    $ bin/publisher --help

+    Usage:

+    $ bin/publisher -a tcp://127.0.0.1:5558 -p command_line_producer -t /examples/producer -i 1000 random data"

+     -a: Event Bus Address
+     -p: Producer identifier
+     -t: Topic used to publish events
+     -i: Publish interval (in ms)